Protest against water shortage

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A large number of residents of Garden gathered outside the press club on Sunday to protest against water shortage for the past many years.

-Social activist Jamshed Ali Khowaja led the demonstration while most of the protesters were women.
-The protesters said the government had failed to provide potable water to the localities and termed it an act of cruelty and injustice to the residents.
-Khowaja said instead of providing water to the residents of localities, the KWSB “officials were providing water to those who greased their palms”.
+KARACHI: A large number of residents of Garden’s areas, including Tharo Lane, Garden East, Garden West and Machi Bazar, gathered outside the Karachi Press Club on Sunday to protest against water shortage for the past many years and urged the government to resolve the issue on a priority basis.
+A known social activist, Jamshed Ali Khowaja, led the demonstration while most of the protestors were women who were carrying banners and placards inscribed with slogans in support of their demands.
+Protestors said the government had failed to provide potable water to the localities and termed it an act of cruelty and injustice to the residents.

-A large number of residents of Garden gathered outside the press club on Sunday to protest against water shortage for the past many years.

-Social activist Jamshed Ali Khowaja led the demonstration while most of the protesters were women.
-The protesters said the government had failed to provide potable water to the localities and termed it an act of cruelty and injustice to the residents.
-Khowaja said instead of providing water to the residents of localities, the KWSB “officials were providing water to those who greased their palms”.
+KARACHI: A large number of residents of Garden’s areas, including Tharo Lane, Garden East, Garden West and Machi Bazar, gathered outside the Karachi Press Club on Sunday to protest against water shortage for the past many years and urged the government to resolve the issue on a priority basis.
+A known social activist, Jamshed Ali Khowaja, led the demonstration while most of the protestors were women who were carrying banners and placards inscribed with slogans in support of their demands.
+Protestors said the government had failed to provide potable water to the localities and termed it an act of cruelty and injustice to the residents.